xyt6151/ESPLowPowerSensor/task-list.md

 Use this document to keep track of tasks that need to be done.
 Determine

 ## Unfinished tasks
-1. Add a method to change the operating mode after initialization: bool setMode(Mode newMode)
-2. In runPerSensorMode(), use std::min_element to find the next wake time instead of iterating through the sensors twice
-3. In goToSleep(), add a check to ensure sleepTime is not zero or negative
-4. Add error handling for WiFi operations in wifiOff() and wifiOn()
+1. Add error handling for WiFi operations in wifiOff() and wifiOn()
-5. Set up unit testing framework (e.g., ArduinoUnit or AUnit)
+2. Set up unit testing framework (e.g., ArduinoUnit or AUnit)
-6. Write test cases for ESPLowPowerSensor class initialization
+3. Write test cases for ESPLowPowerSensor class initialization
-7. Implement tests for addSensor() method with various inputs
+4. Implement tests for addSensor() method with various inputs
-8. Create tests for run() method in both Per-Sensor and Single-Interval modes
+5. Create tests for run() method in both Per-Sensor and Single-Interval modes
-9. Develop mock functions for WiFi and sleep operations to test goToSleep(), wifiOn(), and wifiOff() methods
+6. Develop mock functions for WiFi and sleep operations to test goToSleep(), wifiOn(), and wifiOff() methods
-10. Write tests to verify correct behavior of runPerSensorMode() and runSingleIntervalMode()
+7. Write tests to verify correct behavior of runPerSensorMode() and runSingleIntervalMode()
-11. Implement edge case tests (e.g., adding many sensors, very short/long intervals)
+8. Implement edge case tests (e.g., adding many sensors, very short/long intervals)
-12. Set up Continuous Integration to run tests automatically on code changes
+9. Set up Continuous Integration to run tests automatically on code changes
+10. Modify the library to use interrupts for executing user-created functions:
+    a.
+Research and implement a method to set up timer interrupts on both ESP32 and ESP8266
+    b.
+Create a new interrupt service routine (ISR) to handle sensor wake and sleep functions
+    c.
+Modify the addSensor() method to associate wake and sleep functions with specific interrupts
+    d.
+Update runPerSensorMode() and runSingleIntervalMode() to trigger interrupts instead of directly calling functions
+    e.
+Implement a queue system to handle multiple sensor interrupts that may occur close together
+    f.
+Add safeguards to ensure interrupt handlers complete before entering sleep mode
+    g.
+Update the documentation to reflect the new interrupt-driven approach
+    h.
+Create example sketches demonstrating the use of interrupt-driven sensor functions
+    i.
+Implement error handling for cases where interrupt setup fails
+    j.
+Add a method to disable interrupts if the user wants to revert to the original behavior

 ## Finished tasks
 1. Create the basic library structure (header and source files)